BAPNuSigma/StockWatcher/README.md

-# FDU Student Managed Investment Fund Dashboard
+# Student Managed Investment Fund Dashboard

-A modern web application for tracking and managing the FDU Student Managed Investment Fund portfolio.
+A modern web application for tracking and managing your Student Managed Investment Fund portfolio.

 ## Features